oracle/oci-go-sdk/README.md

 [![wercker status](https://app.wercker.com/status/09bc4818e7b1d70b04285331a9bdbc41/s/master "wercker status")](https://app.wercker.com/project/byKey/09bc4818e7b1d70b04285331a9bdbc41)

 This is the Go SDK for Oracle Cloud Infrastructure.
 This project is open source and maintained by Oracle Corp.
-The home page for the project is [here](https://godoc.org/github.com/oracle/oci-go-sdk/).
+The home page for the project is [here](https://godoc.org/github.com/oracle/oci-go-sdk/v41/).

 ## Survey
 Are you a Developer using the OCI SDK?
 If so, please fill out our survey to help us make the OCI SDK better for you.
 Click [here](https://oracle.questionpro.com/t/APeMlZka26?custom3=pkg) for the survey page.

 ## Dependencies
-- Install [Go programming language](https://golang.org/dl/), Go1.14 is supported By OCI Go SDK.
+- Install [Go programming language](https://golang.org/dl/), Go1.14, 1.15 and 1.16 is supported By OCI Go SDK.
 - Install [GNU Make](https://www.gnu.org/software/make/), using the package manager or binary distribution tool appropriate for your platform.